spotipy-dev/spotipy/docs/index.rst

     pip install spotipy --upgrade

-You can also obtain the source code from the `Spotify GitHub repository <https://github.com/plamere/spotipy>`_.
+You can also obtain the source code from the `Spotipy GitHub repository <https://github.com/plamere/spotipy>`_.

 Getting Started